-Cross-Disciplinary Fellowships (XDF) Programme is recruiting now
+Cross-Disciplinary Fellowships (XDF) Programme

 The beginning of the 21st century has seen enormous advances in science and technology.
 With the completion of the Human Genome Project and implementation of multiple “Big Data” approaches in biomedical sciences, there is now a pressing need to train a new generation of mathematically-minded biomedical scientists who will be able to bridge the gap between life sciences and mathematics/physics/informatics, and efficiently link modern biomedical research with the latest research technologies.
 In fact, the BBSRC and MRC review to identify vulnerable capabilities and skills within the UK bioscience and biomedical research base indicated that interdisciplinarity, maths, statistics and computation are among the most desired skills in today’s biomedical research.